mixxxdj/manual/source/chapters/user_interface.rst

   This knob allows you to adjust the :term:`balance` (left/right orientation) of the master output.

-**Volume Knob**
+**Gain Knob**
-  The Volume Knob controls the overall volume of the master output.
+  The Gain Knob controls the overall gain of the master output.
 Adjust this knob so that the :ref:`Master VU meters <interface-vu-meter>` are just at the peak.